You may have seen the term TF*IDF being tossed around in the last year or so, but no one could blame you if you haven’t started paying attention yet.

 These words wouldn’t have shown up in keyword research tools because the articles themselves aren’t ranking for them, yet they’re needed to tell the story of the search intent.

 Let’s put the equation to use.

 Fortunately, you won’t need to do it by hand for your sites.
-There’s always a tool to use, and you’re only a few scrolls from seeing the ones I’ve tested for results.
+There’s always a tool to use, and you’re only a few scrolls from seeing the on-page SEO tools I’ve tested for results.

 Oh, no. More math.